maximumpower55/aurthfiles/README.md

 Only supports Linux.

-# Install

 You must have git and zsh installed.

-Installing ## WILL remove your old .zshrc!
+Installing WILL remove your old .zshrc!
 Move it if you want to keep it!

 # to install:
 `curl https://raw.githubusercontent.com/maximumpower55/aurthfiles/master/bin/setup | zsh`